GrammaticalFramework/gf-core/testsuite/lpgf/README.md

 | PhrasebookFre | 41397 |  32967 |  80% |

 Conclusions:
-- map itself requires more memory than acual compilation
+- map itself requires more memory than actual compilation
-- lookup is also as also as actual compilation
+- lookup/insert is also as bad as actual compilation

 Tried HashMap (deriving Hashable for LinValue), no inprovement.
 Using show on LinValue for keys is incredibly slow.